tencentmusic/supersonic/README.md

 ## Out-of-the-box Features

-- Built-in CUI(Chat User Interface) for *business users* to enter data queries
+- Built-in ChatBI interface for *business users* to enter natural language queries
-- Built-in GUI(Graphical User Interface) for *analytics engineers* to build semantic models
+- Built-in HeadlessBI interface for *analytics engineers* to build semantic models
 - Built-in GUI for *system administrators* to manage chat agents and third-party plugins
 - Support input auto-completion as well as query recommendation
 - Support multi-turn conversation and history context management